 4. JW's begin to notice they're not free to follow God, their conscience, and the Bible when they attend judicial committee meetings for the first time.
 This is when Elders explain what the Watchtower requires of JW's who don't want to be shunned by their family and friends.
 This is when JW's see a side of the organization they didn't notice before.
 Standing up to Elders and disagreeing with Watchtower rules is not allowed even if you can quote Bible passages to support your position.
 See Disfellowshipping

 6a.
 The anointed Governing Body of JW's says they are God's 'channel of communication'.
-In the Watchtower baptismal vows they say the organization is 'spirit-directed'.
-However on rare occasions the Watchtower has admitted having no divine inspiration.
+In the the organization baptismal vows they say the organization is 'spirit-directed'.
+However on rare occasions the organization has admitted having no divine inspiration.
 They say mistakes are possible.

 6b.
-The Watchtower is not in contact with spirits because spiritsm is forbidden by JW.ORG.
+The JW organization is not in contact with spirits because spiritsm is forbidden by the organization.
 This means that nothing comes from God or his spirit.
 Everything they teach comes from their own understanding and religious tradition.
-Their religion is no more truthful than the 'false' religions the Watchtower condemns.
+Their religion is no more truthful than the 'false' religions the organization condemns.
 Some or all of what they teach could be incorrect.

 7. JW's believe the 'anointed' spirit-directed Governing Body of JW's has greater insights and holy spirit than the millions of JW's who are part of the 'great crowd'.
-According to JW.ORG, this is not true.
+According to the organization, this is not true.
 All JW's are equals.
-The Watchtower says, 'Christians who have truly received this anointing do not demand special attention.
+They say, 'Christians who have truly received this anointing do not demand special attention.
 They do not believe that their being of the anointed gives them special insights beyond what even some experienced members of the “great crowd” may have.
 (Rev. 7:9) They do not believe that they necessarily have more holy spirit than their companions of the “other sheep” have.'
-The Watchtower, June 15, 2009, Article: "The Faithful Steward and Its Governing Body", pages 23, 24.
+The Watchtower Magazine, June 15, 2009, Article: "The Faithful Steward and Its Governing Body", pages 23, 24.
 Watchtower July 15, 2010 pages 22, 23.

 8. Since 1925, JW's have been told they have only 2 choices.
-The Watchtower or Satan.
+The JW organization or Satan's organization.
 This is a false assumption but JW's believe it's the truth because they've heard the same hypnotic suggestion several times a day for 90 years.
 See Two Choices